VALIS-software/GPUText/README.md

-['--max-texture-size'] <size>     : Sets the maximum dimension of the texture atlas ['--bounds'] <enabled>            : Enables storing glyph bounding boxes in the font (default false) ['--binary'] <enabled>            : Saves the font in the binary format (experimental; default false) ['--external-textures'] <enabled> : When store textures externally when saving in the binary format ['--help']                        : Shows this help
+['--max-texture-size'] <size>     : Sets the maximum dimension of the texture atlas ['--bounds'] <enabled>            : Enables storing glyph bounding boxes in the font (default false) ['--binary'] <enabled>            : Saves the font in the binary format (experimental; default false) ['--external-textures'] <enabled> : Store textures externally when saving in the binary format ['--help']                        : Shows this help
 _ <path>                          : Path of TrueType font file (.ttf)
 ```